timarney/react-faq/README.md

 This guide aims to pull together quality content about React core concepts into a central location for quick reference.

-In the future it might cover best practices and how and why to use different patterns and techniques.
-For now enjoy the links and please *share/link*  back to this repo.

 Remember we're all learning.
-Read, Try, Mess Up (it's okay), Learn.
-It's okay if you don't know all the terms.
+Read, Try, Mess Up (it's okay).

 #Start